elenaagostoni/RadPy/README.md

 # RadPy
-Graphic representation of radiation dose intake
+An interactive graphic representation of radiation dose intake